 Get an overview of our program, including marriage and family therapy course descriptions and an introduction to our faculty and supervisors.

 View Program Handbook [PDF]

-As a student at FTTI, you’ll strengthen your therapeutic skills through intensive individual and group supervision.
-You’ll also learn how to integrate academic materials and clinical experiences into a well-defined personal practice style.
+As a student at FTTI, you will strengthen your therapeutic skills through intensive individual and group supervision in a team-based clinical setting.
+You will also integrate academic, clinical and life experience into a well-defined personal practice style.

 To apply for the program, you must have:

 In addition to the above requirements, postgraduate clinical experience is recommended.